kirklandnuts/sql_de_mayo/installation_and_setup/windows/README.md

 You can press enter for all sections since leaving the responses blank default to the values inside the [], which the current credentials.
 Lastly, you will need to enter your password, which is `postgres`.

 <img src="img/psql_login.PNG" />

+Note that for security reasons, you won't be able to see your password when you type it in.

 Once you have done so you will be logged into the PostgreSQL server and here we will create the database and load our data into it.